Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 	-	Weak unaries (high uncertainty of the classifier) lead to vastly different results when thetas are altered
 -	Search space for the theta parameters can be traversed linearly and in parallel

-# Interactive Segmentation - Active Learning (2011)
+# Active Learning (2011)

 ## Method
 -	Evaluate a given segmentation by constructing an uncertainty field over the image
 	-	Based on: boundary, regional, smoothnes and entropy terms
-	-	The method highlight the plane of maximal uncertainty
+	-	The method highlights the plane of maximal uncertainty
 	-	User can guide the labeling of the data providing additional training data where the classifier has the least confidence
 	-	Compared to random region selection --> 64% faster convergence (good segmentation results)
 -	Active Learning Definition